asshejan/Varatiya-com/README.md

-#copy varatiya in XAMP/htdocs/
+# copy varatiya in XAMP/htdocs/

+# For User:
-#For User localhost/Varatiya/
+localhost/Varatiya/

-1.Sign Up first 2.Log in (Homw will be open)
+1.Sign Up first
+2.Log in (Home will be open)

+# For Admin
-#For Admin localhost/Varatiya/Admin/
+localhost/Varatiya/Admin/

-Admin UserName: admin Password: 123
+Admin UserName: admin
+Password: 123